rnentjes/Simple-jdbc-statistics/readme.md

   org.h2.Driver
 ```

-If your driver is not in there, make sure it's known before you connect to the database (eg Class.forName("<driver class name>"); )
+If your driver is not in there, make sure it's known before you connect to the database (eg Class.forName("&lt;driver class name&gt;"); )

 There are some settings that can be passed in the jdbc url.
 There is a settings menu where you can change them at runtime and it will show you an example for your jdbc url.